 It’s essential to regularly monitor your balance if there’s enough money on your account to support your check transactions.
 Furthermore, online and mobile banking lets you check your account balances anywhere.

 Compare your account balance to your check transactions and automatic payments.
 Moreover, ensure your account has enough money before you write checks or before your direct debits are due.

 Sign up for a balance alert

-Some banks let you set up email or text alerts for your phone to let you know when your account balance drops below a certain level.
+Some banks provide email or SMS warnings when your account balance dips below a specified amount.
 Furthermore, having balance alerts may assist you in identifying questionable charges.

 Deposits extra funds in your account

 Set a minimum target balance to act as a safety net against a lack of funds.
 Make regular money deposits to keep your account balance within this desired range.
 Moreover, whenever your balance drops below your goal, add more money as soon as possible.